The Himalaya Kingdom of Happiness

 Bhutan has featured in the Sustainable Destinations Top 100 since the very beginning of this competition in 2014.

-In 2018 Bhutan was the first country to receive a Green Destinations Gold Award.
+Bhutan was the first country to receive a Green Destinations Gold Award in 2018.

-In 2018 it was also the first winner of the ITB Earth Award for being a carbon sink and for its contributions to social wellbeing and environment, resulting from Bhutan's Gross National Happiness policies.
+In 2018 it was also the first winner of the ITB Earth Award.
+Bhutan received the award for being a carbon sink and for its contributions to social wellbeing and environment.
+This is also the result of Bhutan’s Gross National Happiness policies.

 The Gross National Happiness